-But these six Amesha Spentas are also the archangelic emblem...personification of the primordial elements: Earth (Spenta Armaiti), Cattle (Vohu Manah), Fire (Asha), Metals .((Khshathra), Water (Haurvatat), Plants (Ameretat
+But these six Amesha Spentas are also the archangelic emblem...personification of the primordial elements: Earth (Spenta Armaiti), Cattle (Vohu Manah), Fire (Asha), Metals .((Khshathra), Water (Haurvatat), Plants (Ameretat mind of the Prophet Zarathustra in a period in which a transformation of the mythico...theological concepts into pure philosophy was premature, assumed the .plastic life of the gods of the former naturalistic pantheon

 They are the elements not as allegories of them, but as living personal symbols, as "Lords of the Species."
 The concept of Ratu, Lord of the Species, is present everywhere in Mazdaic books.
-The Lord of the Species "Woman" is, for instance, the mythico...historical Daena, "'religion"; the Lord of the Species "Bird" is the mythical bird ...Saena meregha, or in modern Persian simurgh historical Zarathustra or some other prophet, whose personal mystical experience is fundamental to the understanding of this as of all other concepts.
+The Lord of the Species "Woman" is, for instance, the mythico...historical Daena, "'religion"; the Lord of the Species "Bird" is the mythical bird .Saena meregha, or in modern Persian simurgh